jialiang/BG3-Single-File-Formation/README.md

 - Intended for single-player only.
 In multiplayer, non-host players will not be able to control their characters.
 - Party members who are in turn-based mode, in combat, in cutscene dialogue, in camp, downed, dead or ungrouped are automatically removed from the chain; otherwise, they are added.
-- Does not affect attached followers; they retain their default behaviour.
+- Does not affect attached followers, they retain their default behaviour.
-- No particular order is enforced.
-The game naturally orders them by the time they join the party.
+- Party members are chained in order of their distance to the leader, closest first.
-- Works fine with party sizes larger than 4.
+- Works fine with any party sizes, even those larger than 4.

 ## Risks

 I've tested this mod with a new game and played through Act 1 without any problems.
 However, this mod has not been battle-tested by the general public.

 At its core, this mod uses `Osi.Follow` and `Osi.StopFollow` to manage following.
 While these functions sound benign, they are fragile and were observed to produce severe side effects when mismanaged, such as: preventing characters from moving freely or taking actions, stopping them from being downed or dying even after reaching 0 HP and muting voice lines during dialogue cutscenes.
 These effects can become baked into save files.

 ## Performance